Low-Incidence Disabilities 101

 For example: there’s a wide variety of equipment that a child with a low-incidence disability might require in order to be safe in their home.
 This could include orthotic inserts, ankle bracelets, a wheelchair, gait trainers or walkers, or a speech-generating device like AAC.
 Concoff Kronbeck says, “If this is for use in the home, you always have to start with the medical insurance.”
 Insurance won’t pay for school-based services, but it might pay for something the child can use at both school and home.
 Peitso says that if a device will also be used at school, parents should ask insurance for it first because it will generally be faster.

-Children with low-incidence disabilities can qualify for public benefits programs in California, but it’s rarely straightforward.
+Children with low-incidence disabilities may be able to qualify for state public benefits programs, such as these programs in California, but it’s rarely straightforward.
 Concoff Kronbeck says, “It depends on the diagnosis and how significantly the child is impacted.”

 Low-incidence funding

-These various public benefits programs rely on a combination of federal and state funding.
+Various public benefits programs rely on a combination of federal and state funding.
 For low-incidence disabilities, there are some federal funds allocated for equipment to be used in the school setting.
-Regional Center is a state agency that relies on both state and federal Medicaid funding.

 Concoff Kronbeck has this advice for parents when it comes to navigating support for their kids: